agadelshin/documentation/docs/clients/grpc/persistent-subscriptions.md

 ## Acknowledgements

 Clients must acknowledge (or not acknowledge) messages in the competing consumer model.
-If you enable auto-ack the subscription will automatically acknowledge messages once your handler completes them.
-If an error occurs, it will shut down your subscription with a message and the error.

-You can choose to not auto-ack messages.
-This can be useful when you have multi-threaded processing of messages in your subscriber and need to pass control to something else.
-If you want to manually acknowlegde events, you need to set this option when subscribing and then acknowledge or not acknowledge messages as you handle them.
+If processing is successful, you must send an Ack (Acknowledge) to the server to let it know that the message has been handled.
+If processing fails for some reason, then you can Nack (Not Acknowledge) the message and tell the server how to handle the failure.

 @[code{subscribe-to-persistent-subscription-with-manual-acks}](../dotnet/21.2/samples/persistent-subscriptions/Program.cs)